Isinlor/websockets/README.md

 We again use `configs/bank_permissions.json` file to specify private bank account as well as organization bank accounts and their employees with specific permissions.

+Private account and organization bank account are fully separate, so there if no conflict between them.

+The permission system allows bank to implement roles.

 ### ACID transactions

 One of the problems with carrying out bank transfers is ensuring consistency.
 This is especially important during bank transfers.
 We must not allow our system to create or destroy money.
 One scenario in which money could be created is when we carry two transfers concurrently and balance of one bank account gets overwritten by one process before the other manages to complete the transaction.